 The Monastery is set in a very open area that is tucked tightly against the base of one of the hills.
 The colors of the stones and the impressive carvings create a dramatic image, and a permanent nativity scene is in place as well.

 The location takes its name from St. Simon who, legend has it, moved the Muqattam Mountains in order to prove the strength of his Christian faith and beliefs.
 This was said to have occurred in 979, and exactly thousand years later the process of constructing the Monastery began.

 As mentioned previously, the Monastery of St. Simon the Tanner has been It carved into and from the native limestone, and the site comprises seven impressive individual chapels and churches.
 Today the complex serves as an educational center; a kindergarten school, and a school for the deaf.
 There are also various literacy and vocational courses made available for the local population.

 Although this often overlooked site may not be the easiest and simplest destination to reach, it is certainly worth the extra effort.
 The overwhelming majority of travelers who do make a point of visiting the Monastery of St. Simon the Tanner insist that it is one of the more impressive and more memorable they have visited during their travels in Egypt.

 Egypt is awash with fascinating tourist attractions which never fail to draw in countless tourists from around the globe, but unfortunately no Egypt tour packages can include visits to every attraction in the country.

-Egypt Tours Plus been specializing in custom Egypt tours for more than half a century already, so we have a pretty good idea as to what our customers want.
-We can also tailor a tour to include any and all places you want to visit, including the Monastery of St. Simon the Tanner.
+Egypt Tours Plus been specializing in custom Egypt tours and Cairo tour packages for decades already, so we have a pretty good idea as to what our customers want.
+We can also tailor you Egypt tour to include any and all places you want to visit, including the Monastery of St. Simon the Tanner.